Kareem411/AI_People_counter/README.md

 - This project utilizes the [YOLOv8](https://github.com/ultralytics/ultralytics) model for object detection.
 - The object tracking component is powered by [DeepSort](https://github.com/ultralytics/deepsort).
-- Special thanks to the open-source community for their contributions to computer vision and object tracking.

 ## Contact